High School Tips to Prepare for Civil Engineering Major

 Internship or Part-time work

-While in school, if it at all possible, obtain an internship in the civil field that most interests you.
+While in school, if it at all possible, obtain an internship in the civil engineering field that most interests you.
 Most engineering firms have some type of internship program.
 The experience you gain is invaluable not only to helping you establish and clarify your career goals, but also in gaining valuable experience for your college admission and professional resume which will make you a highly desirable entry level engineer.
 Construction experience (internship) in your field of interest may have as much, if not more, value for your future career as a civil engineer as good results in your degree.

 The applicants must take standardized test to enter undergrad and graduate courses in the USA.
 Standardized tests act as a yardstick for educators to evaluate students and their performance.
 So, its preparation must be started from the junior year of your high school.
 Standardized test scores of ACT or SAT are vital for assessing an applicant to Civil Engineering.
-IELTS TOEFL is required for international students and all other aspirants whose native language is not English.
-Also, SATII Math and one of the Chemistry or Physics are critical for evaluation.
+IELTS / TOEFL is required for international students and all other aspirants whose native language is not English.
+Also, SAT Math and one of the Chemistry or Physics are critical for evaluation.
 Students should focus on these sections particularly in order to get a seat in college of your choice.

-High school Records
+High School Records

 Your high school records, which demonstrate your high school grades, classes and GPA, will most likely be the first piece of information a college admissions officer will go over.
-This complete record of your coursework, grades and credits provides concrete evidence of whether you're prepared to go to a particular college or not.
+This complete record of your coursework, grades and credits provide concrete evidence of whether you're prepared to go to a particular college or not.
 When planning for college, you must keep this in mind as you take classes, study and later get grades -the work you put into it will directly impact your ability to get into colleges.
 So, focus on high school courses and make your base strong.

-, consider civil engineering as a potential career and follow these essentials unfailingly while in high school.
+If you've been fascinated since childhood by bridges and buildings and enjoy designing and management, consider civil engineering as a potential career and follow these essentials unfailingly while in high school.